donny0101/cse151a_groupProject/README.md

 All these methods should set up our data very well as long as we are mindful not to over augment the images.

+## Milestone 3:

+### Updates:

+### Where does the model fit in the fitting graph?

+At the moment from our plot it seems that our model is in the ideal range from model complexity since the error/loss on trading and test data is very close together and has not diverged yet.
+However we do note that there may be problems with visualizing the success of our model this way as it is a binary classifier, with data that is highly imbalanced, thus we plan to asses out future models using an ROC graph in order to gauge how well it is actually ‘learning’.
+Can see that the accuracy is very high but in a straight line that is unchanging, so that may imply that our model has overfit, or that it is not correctly classifying the malignant cases.

 ## Reference

 Image pre-processing in Computer Vision Systems for melanoma detection | IEEE conference publication | IEEE xplore. (n.d.-a). https://ieeexplore.ieee.org/document/8621507/